Medicare Part D Enrollees May Pay Less for These 10 Drugs

 According to the Kaiser Family Foundation, the average person has access to nearly 60 plan options, including standalone prescription drug plans (PDPs) and Medicare Advantage plans.

-For help in navigating all of these choices, visit the Medicare website.
+For help in navigating these choices, visit the Medicare website.
 There, you can take advantage of an online tool that lets you search private drug plans available in your ZIP code and compare them.
 The information is also available by calling 1-800-MEDICARE.

 For individuals with low income and limited means, Medicare Part D offers a benefit called the Extra Help program.
-This program assists Medicaid or Supplemental Security Income (SSI) beneficiaries with the costs of Medicare Part D, including premiums, deductibles, and coinsurance.
+This program assists Medicaid or Supplemental Security Income (SSI) recipients with the costs of Medicare Part D, including premiums, deductibles, and coinsurance.

 Coinsurance is usually a percentage (for example, 20 percent) of the cost of the drug.
 Your coinsurance amounts may vary throughout the year.
 A copay is a fixed fee that you pay each time.